CBD can be used in several ways. Applicable in oil, cream, conditioner, vaporizer oil, pills, and food.

 According to a team of British and Italian scientists who recently researched the online journal Cannabis and Cannabinoid Research topic, there is so far only “fragmented evidence” indicating the “potential use of CBD Oil for viral infection.”

-CBD is currently in clinical trials in Israel to treat graft-versus-host disease (GVHD), a life-threatening disease (with a mortality rate of more than 80 percent) caused by the immune system’s rejection of an organ or bone marrow transplant.
+CBD is currently in clinical trials in Israel to treat graft-versus-host disease (GVHD), a life-threatening illness (with a mortality rate of more than 80 percent) caused by the immune system’s rejection of an organ or bone marrow transplant.
 So far, the results have been encouraging.

 Deaths from GVHD and COVID-19 are associated with a severe immune overreaction, but there is one crucial difference: a virus does not cause GVHD.
 CBD has never been tested as a treatment for a cytotoxic storm caused by the virus.